8 min read

 The glasswing butterfly is named for wings that show exactly what lies behind them.
 Anthropic chose the name deliberately.
 The question is what Glasswing the project is designed to reveal, and what sits outside its field of view. - Photo by Ben Berwers / Unsplash

-On 7 April 2026, Anthropic announced that Claude Mythos Preview had autonomously found thousands of zero-day vulnerabilities across every major operating system and web browser.
-The response was extraordinary.
-Federal Reserve Chair Jerome Powell and Treasury Secretary Scott Bessent called an emergency meeting with the CEOs of America's largest banks.
-The heads of Goldman Sachs, Citigroup, Morgan Stanley, Bank of America, and Wells Fargo attended.
-JPMorgan's Jamie Dimon, himself a Project Glasswing launch partner, could not make it, though he had already written in his annual letter that cybersecurity "remains one of our biggest risks" and that "AI will almost surely make this risk worse."
+The story started two months earlier.
+On 7 April, Anthropic announced that Claude Mythos Preview, the model Fable 5 and Mythos 5 are built on, had autonomously found thousands of zero-day vulnerabilities across every major operating system and web browser.
+Federal Reserve Chair Jerome Powell and Treasury Secretary Scott Bessent convened the CEOs of America's largest banks at short notice.
+JPMorgan's Jamie Dimon, a Project Glasswing launch partner, had already written that cybersecurity "remains one of our biggest risks" and that "AI will almost surely make this risk worse."

 Project Glasswing addresses what AI can find.
 It does not address the attack surface that AI is simultaneously building.

-Project Glasswing, the coordinated defensive initiative Anthropic built around Mythos Preview, brings together AWS, Apple, Google, Microsoft, NVIDIA, CrowdStrike, and over 40 additional organisations.
-They have early access to the model to scan and harden their own systems before the vulnerabilities Mythos finds can be weaponised.
-Anthropic is backing it with $100 million in usage credits and $4 million in donations to open source security organisations.
+Project Glasswing, the coordinated defensive initiative Anthropic built around Mythos Preview, grew fast.
+It launched in April with around 50 partners and expanded on 2 June to roughly 200 organisations across more than 15 countries, including power, water, healthcare, and communications operators.
+Anthropic backed it with $100 million in usage credits and $4 million in donations to open source security organisations.
 The scale and intent are genuine.

 The Dominant Threat Has Always Been the Human Layer